okta/okta-auth-dotnet/README.md

 ![State Model Diagram](https://developer.okta.com/img/auth-state-model1.png "State Model Diagram")

-For more information about multifactor authentication see the [Multifactor authentication guide](https://developer.okta.com/docs/guides/mfa/ga/prerequisites/).
+For more information about multifactor authentication see the [multifactor authentication guide](https://developer.okta.com/docs/guides/mfa/ga/prerequisites/).

 We also publish these other libraries for .NET: